nunofachada/simoututils/README.md

 #### 4.3.7\.
 Comparison groups

 In Table 8 of reference [\[3\]][ref3], ten comparisons are performed.
-Each comparison is associated with a model size and parameter set and tests for differences between six model implementations.
-Comparisons are divided into two groups, according to the parameter set used.
+Each comparison is associated with a model size and parameter set, and tests for differences between six model implementations.
+Comparisons are divided in two groups, according to the parameter set used.
 This is accomplished by passing a cell array of two strings (comparison group and comparison name) to the first item of each comparison.
 The following code outputs this table: